ryan-mcclue/unsw/comp3331/wk4/week4.md

 * However, performance for stop-and-wait is poor, so implement sliding windows for efficiency (pipelining), i.e. send multiple unACK'd packets at once
   - Go-Back-N: So, send 4 packets, if packet 2 errors, retransmit 2,3,4,5 (heuristic based)
   - Selective-Repeat: Only retransmit specific errored packet

+duplicate ACKs could be because of high latency will get duplicate ACKs when say sending 10 packets and packet 2 doesn't make it. reciever will send same ACK back for all packets after 2 to indicate it hasn't recieved 2